 When might you share my personal information with other entities in the group?

-We will share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the context of a business re organisation or group restructuring exercise, for system maintenance support and hosting of data and for optimising your relationship with the organisation.
+We may share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, for system maintenance support and hosting of data and for optimising your relationship with the organisation.
 Please note that if we share your personal information we will ensure that there is a robust data sharing agreement in place which specifies that the data can only be used for the stated purpose.

 What about other third parties?